web-design-weekly/campaign-monitor-dashboard/readme.txt

 == Changelog ==

+= 1.1.5 =
+New - 90 day graph
+New - dedicated widget
+New - Plugin is not translation ready :)

-= 1.1.4 =
+= 1.1.2 =
-Fix — Visibility of stats only for users that can manage options
+Fix — Visibility of stats only for users that can manage options Fix - Support forum link

-= 1.1.1 =
-Fix — Support link reference

 = 1.1.0 =
 Fix — Invalid email on form submission